 Understanding and carefully designing which user has access to which data and processes is not bullying your employees but is a crucial step in setting processes in place that further support security.
 In our case, our customers need to answer questions such as: which user can approve payments, who can add a new account number to the system, who can manipulate user rights, who can make a manual payment, or who can view balance information from banks and the likes.

 I would like to encourage our customers to have a look at this free-of-charge access control matrix.
 It is a great tool to view and audit what is considered good practice in payment approval by many corporates.
 You can use the matrix as a guide to implementing similar processes in your organization.

 Infrastructure and Platforms

 Making sure that you run your IT infrastructure and solutions on secure platforms is a crucial control point.
-One would think that in this day and age that shouldn't be a question anymore, yet I would recommend to check this anyway.
+One would think that in this day and age that shouldn't be a question anymore, yet I would recommend checking this anyway.
 How is the user access to databases and servers or other backend artifacts controlled?
 Are your administrators using multi-factor authentication?
-Have you segregated the so called privileged access and user accounts?
+Have you segregated the so-called privileged access and user accounts?
 Do you keep a list of such accounts?
 Do you collect logs from your systems and store them securely?

 Security comes from within

-If you want to reach have an assessment of your security measures in terms of people, processes and tools for your cash management, please get in touch with us and we will assess your set-up and provide you options how you can further tighten your security.
-Cash is king, but hopefully a well protected king.
+If you want to reach have an assessment of your security measures in terms of people, processes, and tools for your cash management, please get in touch with us and we will assess your setup and provide you options on how you can further tighten your security.
+Cash is king, but hopefully a well-protected king.